dlbewley/guifreelife-src/content/blog/Autoscaling-OpenShift-Workloads-with-Custom-Prometheus-Metrics.md

 OpenShift includes monitoring and alerting out of the box.
 Batteries included.

 Metrics are continuously collected and evaluated against dozens of predefined rules that identify potential issues.
 Metrics are also stored for review in graphical dashboards enabling troubleshooting and proactive capacity analysis.

-All of the metrics can also be queried using ad hoc PromQL syntax in the console at _Observe -> Metrics_.
+All of these metrics can be queried using Prometheus PromQL syntax in the console at _Observe -> Metrics_.

 {{< figure src="/images/keda-dashboard-metrics.png" link="/images/keda-dashboard-metrics.png"  caption="OpenShift Metrics Queries" width="100%">}}

 > **:star: Pro Tip:** Red Hat Advanced Cluster Management aggregates metrics from all your clusters to a single pane of glass.
-See posts with the [RHACM tag]({{< ref "/tags/RHACM" >}})
+See blog posts with the [RHACM tag]({{< ref "/tags/RHACM" >}})

 **What is monitored?**

-Prometheus is the engine driving the metrics collection.
-These metrics are collected or "scraped" from Targets which can be found in the console at _Observe -> Targets_.
+All metrics are collected or "scraped" from Targets which can be found in the console at _Observe -> Targets_.
 These targets are defined using `ServiceMonitor` resources.

 For example there are ServiceMonitors for [Kube State Metrics][15]:

 ```bash
 $ oc get servicemonitor/kube-state-metrics -n openshift-monitoring -o yaml | yq e '.spec.selector' -